eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 }
 ```

-In the beginning create the waitset which is chosen just large enough to manage two triggers (it could be larger).
+In the beginning create the WaitSet which is chosen just large enough to manage two triggers (it could be larger).
 It is important to construct it only after the runtime has already been initialized since it internally depends on facilities set up by the runtime.

-Afterwards we attach our previously defined ``shutdownTrigger`` which will unblock the waitset if it is triggered in the ``sigHandler``.
-Finally we attach the subscriber to the waitset stating that we want to be notified when it has data (indicated by ``iox::popo::SubscriberState::HAS_DATA``).
+Afterwards we attach our previously defined `shutdownTrigger` which will unblock the WaitSet if it is triggered in the `sigHandler`.
+Finally we attach the subscriber to the WaitSet stating that we want to be notified when it has data (indicated by `iox::popo::SubscriberState::HAS_DATA`).

-It is good practice to handle potential failure while attaching, otherwise warnings will emerge since the return value ``cxx::expected`` is marked to require handling.
+It is good practice to handle potential failure while attaching, otherwise warnings will emerge since the return value `cxx::expected` is marked to require handling.
-In our case no errors should occur since the waitset can accomodate the two triggers we want to attach.
+In our case no errors should occur since the WaitSet can accomodate the two triggers we want to attach.

 ```cpp
 // create waitset